West Virginia vacation rental tax guide

 What charges are taxable?

-In West Virginia, all charges for lodging, sales of property, or services are subject to sales tax.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc.
+In West Virginia, STR rental fees are subject to state lodging taxes.
+This includes charges such as cleaning fees, pet fees, rollaway bed fees, and extra person fees, but does not include amounts charged for local lodging taxes.

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?